Atlantis (Donovan song)

+"Atlantis" has since been recorded by several artists, including Austrian singer Georg Danzer, German musical project U96 and German actor Thorsten Feller.
 In 2001, Donovan and German pop band No Angels re-recorded the track for the closing credits of the Walt Disney Feature Animation picture Atlantis: The Lost Empire (2001).
 Included on a concomitant album for the German-speaking music market, it was once more released as a single and re-entered the top five in Austria and Germany.